AhmedElshazlyAE/Job-Postings-Analysis-Project/README.md

 Whether you're interested in data analysis or just curious about the current job market, this project gives a glimpse into how data-driven decision-making can help us better understand employment trends.

 # 🛠️ Tools and Technologies Used

+- Power BI: For creating dynamic visualizations, interactive dashboards, and analyzing trends in job market data.

 - PostgreSQL: Used to store, query, and analyze the job postings dataset.

 - SQL For data cleaning, manipulation, and analysis.